CTRIO FAQ0001

 A: Added this feature to CTRIO Workbench v2.0.

-WinPLC FAQ0036; EBC FAQ0079)
+FAQ0012 (see also WinPLC FAQ0036; EBC FAQ0079)

-Workbench, getting "Error reading
+base with CTRIO Workbench, getting "Error reading base definition".

-A: This is usually caused by the CTRIO Workbench not having enough of the
+A: This is usually caused by the CTRIO Workbench not having enough

-base the CTRIO is installed in:
+what type of base the CTRIO/CTRIO2 is installed in:

 If WinPLC: Try stopping the WinPLC's application from running; then try CTRIO Workbench again.